What is FRP Lock? A Beginners Guide to Enable & Disable on Android

 In theory, it might seem to be easy but it has become complicated.
 When it was released it was easier to remove the Google account that was associated with the device but getting difficult with each Android security update.

 Don’t get wrong, you can still bypass it, always you’ve got a 70% chance to bypass it if you give it enough time and have the skills to find a working bypass method.
-There are a number of bypass apps & unlock tools that can help you unlock your phone.
+There are a number of bypass apps & FRP unlock tools that can help you unlock your phone.

-Even there are some paid online FRP unlock services to get your phone or tablet unlocked within 5-10 mins.
+Even there are some paid online FRP lock removal services to get your phone or tablet unlocked within 5-10 mins.
 These services cost money but at the same time save you time and headaches that you’ll get from trying multiple bypass methods that do not work because Android security update has already patched it.